khan-rustam/VisionNext/README.md

-# VisionNest
+# VisionNest Home Loans

 ![VisionNest Preview](docs/visionnest-preview.gif)

 ---

 ## 🚀 Project Overview

-**VisionNest** is a premium business website focused on visionary growth and innovative solutions.
-The platform is designed to help businesses grow, innovate, and transform with a modern, elegant, and user-friendly interface.
+**VisionNest** is an organization dedicated to helping individuals, families, and businesses achieve their dreams with tailored lending solutions.
+Our platform specializes in home loans, commercial loans, vehicle loans, and more—delivered with trust, transparency, and compassion.

 ---

-## 🌟 Features
+## 🌟 Key Features

-- Elegant, modern UI with premium animations and effects
-- Responsive design for all devices
+- Modern, elegant, and responsive UI
+- Home loans, commercial loans, vehicle loans, and more
+- "Our Lenders" section with real lender logos
 - Animated stats and interactive cards
-- SEO-optimized with rich meta tags
+- SEO-optimized with rich meta tags for lending/finance
-- Contact form with enhanced UI and validation
-- FAQ, testimonials, and CTA sections
+- Testimonials, FAQ, and strong CTAs
 - Fully accessible and cross-browser compatible
+- Contact form with validation
+- Mobile-first design

 ---

 ## 🎨 Color Palette

 | Name      | Hex       | Usage                        |
 |-----------|-----------|------------------------------|
 | Emerald   | #2E8B57   | Primary, text, accents       |